Activating Prochaska’s Stages of Change in Therapy and Other Settings

 Professional training with CE credits

 Not surprisingly, people are often ambivalent about psychotherapy, treatment and other structured methods of change and growth.
-Sometimes people are simply and adamantly adverse to change – what we call stubborn.
+Sometimes people are more than ambivalent; they are simply and adamantly adverse to change – what we call stubborn.

 Concretizing these stages, rather than just talking about them, offers a deeper experience and helps people learn that good intentions are not enough; there is a particular process involved with creating and sustaining change.